heptarch/heptarch.github.io/drafts/demon.md

 dying fire.

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
-His eyes bulge, and beads of sweat form, perhaps from the fire or his rapidity of consumption.
+His eyes bulge, and beads of sweat glisten on his forehead, perhaps from the fire or rapidity of consumption.
 He explains: "They couldn't have that, of course, so here I am.
 Ha!
 In this great grand stellar bego.
 Ha!
 You understand?"
 Ellen senses they have been talking for hours.